dario-vega/demo-lab-baggage/README.md

 ### CI/CD - Functions Manual Deployment

-Creating, testing and Deploying Functions provided in this demo
+Creating, testing and deploying Functions provided in this demo

 ```